remilapeyre/vault-acme/website/source/api/secret/acme/index.html.md

 - `provider_configuration` `(map of strings: <optional>)` - The configuration to use for the DNS provider when not using environment variables.
 - `enable_http_01` `(bool: false)` - Whether to activate the HTTP-01 challenge.
 - `enable_tls_alpn_01` `(bool: false)` - Whether to activate the TLS-ALPN-01 challenge.
+- `dns_resolver` `(list of strings: <optional>)` - The DNS resolvers to use to check for the propagation of the ACME challenge.
+If not set it will default to the system DNS.
+Only relevant for DNS-01 challenges.
 - `ignore_dns_propagation` `(bool: false)` - Do not wait until the DNS updates have been propagated to all DNS servers.
-Only relevent for DNS-01 challenges.
+Only relevant for DNS-01 challenges.

 ## List ACME accounts